Downtown Saint Paul: Lowertown

 The Lowertown Historic District is a historic district on the east-side of Downtown Saint Paul.
 This 16-block warehouse and wholesaling district comprises 37 contributing properties built 1870s–1920.
 It was listed on the National Register of Historic Places in 1983 for the significance of its river and rail connections, economic impact, architecture, and urban planning.
 In recent years Lowertown has been undergoing changes from a bohemian, artist-community into a gentrified neighborhood filled with coffee shops, restaurants, bars, breweries, and market-rate apartments.

 Lowertown is the home of the Saint Paul Union Depot, a historic railroad station that is still in use as a transportation hub for Amtrak, Greyhound Lines and the Metro Green Line.

 Parks

 Downtown has three city parks, two of which predate Minnesota statehood.
 The land for both Mears Park and Rice Park was donated to the city of Saint Paul in 1849.
 Both parks have gone through numerous renovations and host several festivals throughout the year.
 Rice Park most notably hosts the Saint Paul Winter Carnival which is the oldest winter carnival in the country, having operated since 1886.
 Since 1999, Mears Park has hosted the Twin Cities Jazz Festival.
+The third park in the downtown area is Kellogg Mall Park which features fountains, an arbor, and a paved bike trail along the river.